-Jeddah, the commercial center of Saudi Arabia.
-A cultural crossroads and a vibrant hub combining heritage and modernity.
+Jeddah is the commercial center of Saudi – a cultural crossroads and a vibrant hub combining heritage and modernity.
 With a population of about 3.5 million, Jeddah is the second largest city in Saudi and the eighth largest in the Middle East.

-Visitors can travel back in time walking through the streets of Al Balad, Jeddah’s UNESCO World Heritage recognized Hijazi style old town, or enjoy the modern landmarks of the city, strolling down the waterfront corniche and taking time to admire the world’s tallest fountain.
+Visitors can travel back in time walking through the streets of the Historical AlBalad - Jeddah’s UNESCO World Heritage recognized Hijazi style old town, or enjoy the modern landmarks of the city, strolling down the waterfront corniche and taking time to admire the world’s tallest fountain of its kind.

 Yanbu’s history dates back at least 2,500 years, when it was a staging point on the spice and incense route from Yemen to Egypt and the Mediterranean region.
 The city was built around its port, where most of its people made their living.